statechannels/statechannels/packages/nitro-protocol/docs/wallet-devs/tutorial.md

     one-->two;
 </div>

-We provide a helper function to sign `State`s:
+We provide a helper function to sign a `State`:

 ```typescript
 import {signState} from '@statechannels/nitro-protocol';